austin-hoover/ment-flow/README.md

 ## Analysis

-The following commands will run all experiments reported in the paper.
+The following command will run all experiments reported in the paper.

 ```
 cd experiments
-./run.sh
+./run.sh <device>
 ```

+My computer uses the "mps" device, so I run `./run.sh mps`.
 Then run the following to make the plots:

 ```
 cd analysis